ngwese/tambla-docs/README.md

-step. holding down a key generates notes at the given pitch with the trigger pattern in the first (top most) row. each subsequent key held, begins generation based on the trigger pattern in next lower row. note generation begins from the current playhead position instead of the beginning of the row ensuring the overall rhythmic structure is maintained.
+step. holding down a key generates notes at the given pitch with the trigger pattern in the first (top most) row. each subsequent key held, begins generation based on the trigger pattern in next lower row. note generation starts from the current playhead position instead of the beginning of the row ensuring the overall rhythmic structure is maintained.

 the four playheads scanning each row are synchronized to a common clock.